mimisasouvanh/apidocs/beta/api/sectiongroup_post_sections.md

 # Create section

-Create a new [section](../resources/section.md) in the specified notebook.
+Create a new [section](../resources/section.md) in the specified section group.
 ### Prerequisites
 One of the following **scopes** is required to execute this API:
 Notes.Create, Notes.ReadWrite.CreatedByApp, Notes.ReadWrite, or Notes.ReadWrite.All